burnish/burnish.github.com/_posts/2014-09-19-big-hand-smaller-phone.md

 Seems slightly counter intuitive, but it was my big hands that made the decision to get the smaller phone easy.

-The simple test I used for this was to just count how many apps on the home screen I could reach without contortion.
+The simple test I used was to count how many apps on the home screen I could reach without contortion.

-   - On the 4.7 inch screen there were no icons I couldn't reach.
+   - On the 4.7 inch screen there were no icons out of my reach.
 The top left and bottom left were a bit uncomfortable.
    - On the 5.5 inch screen there were 6 icons I couldn't reach without changing my grip, and another 6 that were uncomfortable.

-Smaller hands would make the decision harder.
+Smaller hands might make the decision harder.
 If you're not able to use the phone one handed anyway, why not just get the bigger one?

 ### Crisp Screens